 While it is not quite as big as a Tyrannosaurus rex skeleton, fossilized poop can help paleontologists recreate lost worlds.
 It can tell scientists what extinct animals like dinosaurs ate, but more ...

-An international team led by researchers at Uppsala University has analyzed fossilized dinosaur droppings—known as coprolites—to uncover details about the diets and ecological roles of dinosaurs 200 ...
+Add Yahoo as a preferred source to see more of our stories on Google.
+An international team led by researchers at Uppsala University has analyzed fossilized dinosaur droppings—known as coprolites—to ...

 Scientists have analyzed fossilized samples of dinosaur feces to learn more about the ecological influence of dinosaurs about 200 million years ago.
 In this work, hundreds of samples were tested with ...